codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/deploy.md

 It has two modes:

 1. Using the `service` option.
 In this case it will redeploy to an [existing service/deployment in your cluster]({{site.baseurl}}/docs/getting-started/deployment-to-kubernetes-quick-start-guide/) .
-Codefresh will automatically update the service/deployment with the new docker image
+Codefresh will automatically update the service/deployment with the new docker image.
 1. Using the `file_path` option.
 In this case you provide your own Kubernetes manifest and Codefresh deploys it as-is.
 It is **your own responsibility** to do [custom replacements]({{site.baseurl}}/docs/deploy-to-kubernetes/kubernetes-templating/) here (for example using [awk](https://en.wikipedia.org/wiki/AWK), [sed](https://www.gnu.org/software/sed/manual/sed.html) or [yq](http://mikefarah.github.io/yq/)).
-For a full templating solution we also suggest you look at [Helm]({{site.baseurl}}/docs/getting-started/helm-quick-start-guide/)
+For a full templating solution we also suggest you look at [Helm]({{site.baseurl}}/docs/getting-started/helm-quick-start-guide/).

 You need to define either one of these fields in the deploy step.
 If you define `service` you also can select the exact Docker image with the `candidate` field (otherwise Codefresh will just reuse the docker image defined in the existing deployment)